-Each white, oval-shaped tablet with "0.1" debossed on one side and scored on the other side, contains desmopressin acetate trihydrate 0.1 mg.
+Each white, oval tablet with "0.1" debossed on one side and scored on the other side contains 0.1 mg of desmopressin acetate trihydrate.
 Nonmedicinal ingredients: lactose, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

-Each white, round tablet with "0.2" debossed on one side and scored on the other side, contains desmopressin acetate trihydrate 0.2 mg.
+Each white, round tablet with "0.2" debossed on one side and scored on the other side contains 0.2 mg of desmopressin acetate trihydrate.
 Nonmedicinal ingredients: lactose, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

-For central diabetes insipidus, the usual starting dose for oral tablets is 0.1 mg 3 times daily.
+For central diabetes insipidus, the usual starting dose for oral tablets is 0.1 mg taken 3 times daily.
 Your doctor will then adjust the dose depending on your response to this medication.
 The maximum dose for oral tablets is 0.4 mg taken 3 times daily.